GrindeLab/STEAM/README.md

 #> 9.95628
 ```

-Note: in these examples, we simulated local ancestry correlation for admixed populations with `g = 6` (2 ancestral populations) and `g = 10` (3 ancestral populations.In both cases, the estimated `g` turns out very close to the truth: 5.97 and 9.96, respectively.
+Note: in these examples, we simulated local ancestry correlation for admixed populations with `g = 6` (2 ancestral populations) and `g = 10` (3 ancestral populations).
+In both cases, the estimated `g` turns out very close to the truth: 5.97 and 9.96, respectively.

 # Questions?